Aliases for PTGS1 Gene

 GeneCards Summary for PTGS1 Gene

-PTGS1 (Prostaglandin-Endoperoxide Synthase 1 (Prostaglandin G/H Synthase And Cyclooxygenase)) is a Protein Coding gene.
-Diseases associated with PTGS1 include chronic cystitis and ovarian epithelial cancer.
-Among its related pathways are PEDF Induced Signaling and Platelet Aggregation Inhibitor Pathway, Pharmacodynamics.
+PTGS1 (Prostaglandin-Endoperoxide Synthase 1) is a Protein Coding gene.
+Diseases associated with PTGS1 include Osteoarthritis 1 and Ovarian Epithelial Cancer.
+Among its related pathways are Arachidonic acid metabolism and Prostaglandin Synthesis and Regulation.
 GO annotations related to this gene include heme binding and dioxygenase activity.
 An important paralog of this gene is PTGS2.

 UniProtKB/Swiss-Prot for PTGS1 Gene